rotexsoft/file-renderer/README.md

 This is a simple, elegant and flexible tool that can be used to render php files (also referred to as `Views` within this documentation) that emit valid html output to a web-browser.
 It is designed to be unobtrusive; your view files can easily be used with a different rendering or templating library.
-You do not need to learn any new syntax (or markup / templating language) in order to compose your view; simply write your views in plain old php.
+You do not need to learn any new syntax (or markup / templating language) in order to compose your views; simply write your views in plain old php.
 This package also provides escaping functionality for data passed to the view file(s).

 This package can easily be used by framework developers to implement the View layer of an MVC (Model-View-Controller) framework.
 It can also be easily incorporated into existing frameworks.